 Assessment methods and criteria

 The final assessment will be different for attending and non attending students.
 Attending students are those who follow the project work.
 For them attendance is compulsory.

 For attending students, the final mark will be the outcome of:

-a) an evaluation of the written report on the regional economy and on its public presentation in front of the class (70% of the basic mark)
+a) an evaluation of the written report on the regional economy and on its public presentation

 Capacity of applying knowledge and of making autonomous judgments will be evaluated in the written report on the regional economy and on the design of a local development project

 The answer to these questions will assess knowledge and understanding of the issues addressed, the ability to make independent judgements and written communication skills.
 The exam will focus on a) history of the European Union; b) institutions of the European Union; policies of the European Union.
 These topics are covered in an exhaustive way in the Text Book.

 In the present situation of uncertainty due to the Covid pandemic, it is possible that the content of the course and the way in which lectures are delivered change in the progress of the Course.
 It is important then that students and teacher interact continuously through the Elly Forum